 The Oystercatcher was chosen to signify the importance of our estuaries as Sea Bird Sanctuaries.

-Posters outlining key events in Wirral’s Guiding history are available to download below
+Posters outlining key events in Wirral’s Guiding history

 - Adventures – Wirral adventures – where girls have been and the adventures they’ve had

 - Arrow Park – Wirral Guides participate in Scout Jamboree 1929